 2. Match Content to Each Stage of the Buying Cycle

 Ensuring you have the right content for each buying stage is often a significant challenge for content marketers.
 You’ll need to develop your content marketing strategies to create this alignment.
-There are three stages:
+There are three basic stages:

 - Awareness: buyer identifies the problem